amun0905/Solar-suitability-analysis-Indonesia/README.md

-# ☀️ Project Solaris: Solar Energy Site Suitability in Indonesia
+# Solar Energy Site Suitability in Indonesia

 Project Solaris is a spatial data science project focused on identifying and evaluating the most suitable locations for large-scale solar energy projects in Indonesia.
 Using a combination of land cover data, solar radiation, infrastructure proximity, environmental restrictions, and economic evaluation, the project performs a comprehensive multi-criteria assessment for solar potential.

 ---

-## 📍 Objectives
+## Objectives

 - Identify land in Indonesia suitable for solar development
 - Integrate environmental and infrastructure data (grid, roads, mountains, nature reserves)